OCR-D/ocrd-website/site/en/workflows.md

-OCR-D produces PAGE XML files which contain the recognized text as well as detailed information on the structure of the processed pages, the coordinates of the recognized elements etc. Optionally, the output can be converted, changed or dummy output can be generated.
+OCR-D produces PAGE XML files which contain the recognized text as well as detailed information on the structure of the processed pages, the coordinates of the recognized elements etc. Optionally, the output can be converted to other formats, or copied verbatim (re-generating PAGE-XML)

 ### Step 18: Adaptation of Coordinates
 Some processors change the original image by e.g. scaling, deskewing or cropping it and produce alternative images, whose coordinates differ